stealth/u2f/README.md

 =========

-This u2f toolset contains small footprint u2f tools for enrolling and signing operations as well as a PAM module for authenticating users on local services where they can physically plug in the u2f token (e.g. xdm, login, su, ...).
+This u2f toolset contains small footprint u2f tools for enrolling and signing operations as well as a _PAM_ module for authenticating users on local services where they can physically plug in the u2f token (i.e. _xdm_, _login_, _su_, ...).

-I wrote this u2f stack in order to get familar with u2f crypto, the shortcomings of u2f in general and weaknesses of other u2f-stacks in particular.
+I wrote this u2f stack in order to get familar with u2f crypto, the shortcomings of u2f in general and weaknesses of other u2f stacks in particular.
 Remote tools for u2f ssh etc. are underway.

 Build